How to Clean Gutters: A Complete Guide for Oregon Homeowners

 removing leaves from clogged gutters

-Why Cleaning Your Gutters Matters
+Why Cleaning Gutters is Non-Negotiable

 Before we dive into the “how,” let’s quickly talk about the “why.”

-When to Clean Your Gutters
+When to Clean Gutters in Oregon

 Knowing when to clean your gutters is just as important as knowing how to do it.
-Here are some signs that your home needs gutter cleaning and a quick guide to help you decide the best times to give your gutters some deep wash:
+Here are some signs that your home needs gutter cleaning and a quick guide to help you decide the best times to give your gutters some deep washing:

 1. Twice a Year: Spring and Fall